shankarramshivram/shankarramshivram/README.md

 This is my personal github profile.

-I like to leverage technology & collaborate to facilitate & develop useful, convenient & exciting software tools & platforms.
+I like to leverage technology & collaborate to facilitate & develop useful & convenient to use software tools & platforms.